 - You can work from home

-- You can set your own schedule (at least more so than a regular 9 to 5 job)
+- You can set your own schedule (at least more so than with a regular 9 to 5 job)

 - You get to teach kids English!

 I am not convinced the pros outweigh the many cons though.
-And for that reason, I would suggest you look into my number one recommendation for making money online.

-Anyway, I hope you found my VipKid review to be helpful.
+I hope you found my VipKid review to be helpful.
 Do you have any comments or questions?
 Would you like to share your experience with VipKid?
 Feel free to leave a comment below!